Killing of Michael Ovsjannikov: Victim

 Michael "Micha" Ovsjannikov was born on 13 July 1995 in Wittlich.
-He won several local and state youth-level judo championships as a child as a member of JC Vulkaneifel and since 2015, he co-managed a private security company, regularly contracted with SV Eintracht Trier 05.
+He won several local and state youth-level judo championships as a child as a member of Polizei SV Wengerohr and JC Vulkaneifel.
+Ovsjannikov became part of Germany's national youth judo team in his teens.
 Ovsjannikov was active as an MMA athlete in the lightweight class, starting in the amateur league in 2012, then as a professional fighter since 2015.
-Ovsjannikov retired from the sport in 2021 and since 2022, he ran a judo school, where he acted as a fighting instructor.
+Ovsjannikov retired from the sport in 2021.
+Since 2015, he co-managed a private security company, regularly contracted with SV Eintracht Trier 05, and in 2022, he opened a judo school, where he acted as a fighting instructor.

 Accused

 Grant D. Harrison was born in the United States.
 He has the rank of airman first class and was a transient aircraft journeyman as part of the 726th Air Mobility Squadron.
 Harrison had been in Germany since 2021 and lived off-base in Wittlich.

 Robert Cain II was born in the United States.
 He has the rank of staff sergeant and served in the same squadron as Harrison.
+Harrison had described Cain as his "former best friend".